 The approval catalog of radio transmission device types is issued by the national radio regulatory agency.
 According to the revised Regulations of the People’s Republic of China on Radio Management, some micro-power short-range radio transmission devices no longer need SRRC certification since December 1, 2016.

-The communication and information devices must be assigned the NCC certification before they can be legally sold and used in Taiwan.
+The communication and information devices must be assigned the NCC certification before they can be legally sold and used in Taiwan, China.
 The NCC involves the following types of devices: public switched telephone network (PSTN) devices, public land mobile network (PLMN) devices, Integrated Services Digital Network (ISDN) devices, and low-power radio-frequency devices.

 Commodity inspection execution methods are divided into four types: batch-by-batch inspection, surveillance inspection, verification landing, and conformity declaration.

 The inspection methods for various commodities are designated and announced by BSMI.
-In Taiwan, the performance test is not an independent certification part.
+In Taiwan, China, the performance test is not an independent certification part.
 Its labels are divided into five levels and are under BSMI control.

 The current refrigerator performance level must reach level 4 or above to apply for the BSMI and energy performance mark (compulsory).